 Many of these must-have books and resources may not be new suggestions, but they offer important insights into the fundamental entrepreneurial challenges that many business owners face.
 These content recommendations are applicable to all entrepreneurs who are aspiring to have a scalable and investable business.

-10 Books, Webinars, and Podcast that Inspire Entrepreneurs to Succeed
+10 Books, Webinars, and Podcasts that Inspire Entrepreneurs to Succeed

 1. Startup: A show about what it’s really like to start a business by Gimlet Media

 Season one of the podcast contains excellent takeaways for entrepreneurs just getting started in a new endeavor.
-Gimlet Media’s founder and the podcast’s host, Alex Blumberg, brings a fun energy to the story as he covers topics which span multiple challenges including raising capital, finding a co-founder, sharing equity, pivots, and naming a startup.
-What makes Startup truly compelling is that the listener goes on a journey with Alex as he uncovers both the excited and frustrating elements of building a business.
+Gimlet Media’s founder and podcast host, Alex Blumberg, brings a fun energy to the story as he covers topics that span multiple challenges including raising capital, finding a co-founder, sharing equity, pivots, and naming a startup.
+What makes Startup truly compelling is that the listener goes on a journey with Alex as he uncovers both the exciting and frustrating elements of building a business.
 It is a genuine story that gives insight into the true entrepreneurial journey.

 This read is particularly compelling if you are creating an innovative company or business model, it is likely to evolve multiple times as you get all the components in place from pricing to ideal customer, value proposition, and business partners.